 Drawing parallels with the Armed Forces community in business, Ren Kapur MBE said:

 “Giving back is a consistent theme we encounter in ex-military entrepreneurs.
-Stepping up, volunteering and helping one another is part of the DNA of the Forces community and it is so heartening to see that this is a shared value in the FSB community of small business owners.
+Stepping up, volunteering and helping one another is part of the DNA of the Forces community.
+It is so heartening to see that this is a shared value in the FSB community of small business owners.

 “You would have to live on the moon not to be aware of the focus on equality, diversity and inclusion (E,D&I) today.
 However, it’s great when we can highlight evidence of how, when successfully implemented, there are clear benefits for people, businesses and society as a whole.”